AMR856/AMR856/README.md

 ---------------------------------------

 * 🌍  I'm based in Alexandria
-* 🎮  I like metroidvania and FPS games
+* 🎮  I like Metroidvania and FPS games
-* 🎧  My music fav geners are pop and rock
+* 🎧  My music fav genres are pop and rock
 * ⚡  Harry Potter fan
 * ✉️  You can contact me at [amer.live477@gmail.com](mailto:amer.live477@gmail.com)